Prior Performing Arts Center

 Consisting of two buildings totaling approximately 12,000 square feet, it houses both shared and private studio spaces for painting, sculpture, printmaking, photography and drawing.
 In addition to several areas where student artwork is displayed, Millard also includes the state-of-the-art Millard Media Lab, which is designed to foster and support creative work in digital imaging; an Equipment Library, where the students can access and loan art equipment; a darkroom; and facilities for welding, woodwork and ceramics.

-The epicenter of The Prior Performing Arts Center, the Prior Recording Studio can record sound from anywhere in the building.
+The Prior Recording Studio can record sound from anywhere in the building.
 Students work alongside professional sound engineers to record, mix, and master student performances and collaborate on special projects with guest artists.
-The adjacent Lovelette Ensemble Room partners with the Prior Recording Studio to facilitate state-of-the-art recording sessions.
-It also serves as an architecturally stunning venue for classes in several different forms of performance.
+The adjacent Lovelette Ensemble Room and Soloist Room round out the recording suite and are wired to provide live rooms/capture spaces.